 - Save any unique answers from the current chat as plain text before pruning, in case trimming loses them.

-- Note which model you started with so you can compare after a fresh chat.
+- Note which model and mode you started with so you can compare after a fresh chat.

 Information to collect